quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 word_counts_topic = app.topic(name="product_review_word_counts")
 ```

-Next we define our input/output topics, named product_reviews and product_review_word_counts, respectively.
+Next we define our input/output topics, named `product_reviews` and `product_review_word_counts`, respectively.

+They each return `Topic` objects, used later on.

-These topics will automatically be created for you when you run the application should they not exist.
+NOTE: the topics will automatically be created for you in Kafka when you run the application should they not exist.

 ### The StreamingDataFrame (SDF)